How To Write A Press Release Email in 2025

 You want the template to serve as a rough base that can be peppered with personalized touches.

-Add the journalist’s name, reference their earlier work and it would seem as if you crafted this email solely for them.
+Add the journalist’s name and reference their earlier work, and it will seem as if you crafted this email solely for them.

 Conclusion